-How to Select the Best Lender
+How To Select The Best Lender

-In Canada, there are thousands of different lenders that offer various types of loan products, so it can be tough to know where to start.
+In Canada, there are hundreds of different lenders that offer various types of loan products, so it can be tough to know where to start.
 Some lenders charge better rates, others have more effective products.
 All this said the key is to do a lot of advanced research and don’t jump to any quick decisions.

 Don’t forget to take these measures during your search for the right lender: